yiting-yan/ip2020-git-advanced/README.md

 **Step 9: Get new changes from Github**
-- now, to update the local master branch for new changes, use 'git pull origin master'
+- now, to update the local master branch for new changes, use `git pull origin master`